gquemener/awesome-domain-modeling/README.md

 # Awesome Domain Modeling

+## Introduction

+Modeling is the act of building a simplification of a reality in order to solve a problem.
+Too simple and it will not solve the problem, too complex and it will become the new problem.
+A day-to-day example is a map.
+Tons of different kinds of maps exist (world map, city map, bicycle map, maritime map, subway map), and each is aiming to solve a very specific problem.
+A single map containing all those informations would most likely be unreadable and require an extensive amount of effort to use !

 > [!NOTE]
 > Whether you’re _modelling_ or _modeling_, you’re doing the same thing.
 The only difference is in the spelling—the one with the single L is preferred in the United States, while the one with two Ls is preferred everywhere else.
 [Source](https://www.grammarly.com/blog/modeling-or-modelling/)